blackspade1901/PacMan/README.md

 - Entities are represented by `Block` objects with movement and collision handling.
 - Leaderboard uses `localStorage` to persist top scores.

+## Credits

+Based on original work by ImKennyYip (https://github.com/ImKennyYip/pacman.git).
+Extended with additional features and improvements.

 ## License

 Feel free to use and modify this code for learning and personal projects.